 The new members will join Reynoso and Maribel Heredia on the board.
 Board President Paul Frumkin III did not seek re-election.

-The board faces the daunting task of leading a district that hasn't been able to submit a balanced budget to the county, making the
+The board faces the daunting task of leading a district that hasn't been able to submit a balanced budget to the county, making the district a candidate for possible state takeover.
+In addition to money woes, Hayward test scores have been among the lowest in the county and the board has been said to be out of touch with the community.

 While Armas and Sims sought to continue a turnaround path laid out by Superintendent Janis Duran, their challengers cited a range of reasons for running.